 This year we will explore the ways in which Connections Matter as our virtual CAUCE conference theme.
 This theme will guide our conversations throughout #CAUCE2022 as we meet online to share our knowledge and expertise in innovation, collaboration, and access in higher education.

-Continuing Education (CE) is an exciting and challenging place to work that requires innovative problem solving, entrepreneurial thinking, nimble teams that respond to industry demand, and strong, diverse partnerships.
+Continuing Education (CE) is an exciting and challenging place to work requiring innovative problem solving, entrepreneurial thinking, agile teams that respond to industry demand, and strong, diverse partnerships.

 Registration and Fees